Early History

 Oliver created a couple prototypes by utilizing drawings, wire devices, and overall crude and simple materials.
 It is said his prototypes were made from tin can strips and rubber.
 These prototypes did not feature the famous downstrike typebars; instead it had the typebars arranged in a pivoting arc with a hammer mounted to strike them against the platen.
 This design also featured an ink roller instead of an ink ribbon.

 In order to fund patents for his typewriter, Thomas Oliver visited Dr. Charles Joseph Peterson, a personal friend and dental surgeon in Dubuque.
-Dr. Peterson bought one-third interest in Oliver’s invention, and on August 26, 1890, while residing in Monticello, Oliver filed his first typewriter patent, which featured the pivoting typebar arc design.
+Dr. Peterson bought one-third interest in Oliver’s invention, and on August 26, 1890, Oliver filed his first typewriter patent, which featured the pivoting typebar arc design.
 Both Oliver and Dr. Peterson would receive royalties on each machine sold.

 Reverend Thomas Oliver’s Pivoting Arc Typebar Design